On the arithmetic of a family of superelliptic curves: Geometry of and its Jacobian

 \begin{customthm}{\ref{thm:simplicity}} The Jacobian $J$ is $K$-simple if and only if $a$ and $b$ are both prime. \end{customthm}

-\begin{proof} For clarity, we will use the following notation in this proof.
-For any $\alpha, \beta\in\Z_{\geq 1}$, let $C_{\alpha, \beta}$ denote the smooth projective curve over $K$ admitting a dense affine open subset defined by the equation
+Before we begin the proof of Theorem~\ref{thm:simplicity}, we study the $\ell$-adic Tate module of an auxiliary curve.
+Let $C_{0}/\overline{k}$ be the projective curve with a dense open subset defined by the affine equation